UQ-RCC/hpc-docs/guides/conda-environment.md

 > [!Note]
 > Any existing environments and cached packages in `/home/username/.conda/` will remain there unless they are moved manually or recreated in the new location.

+> [!Caution]
+> The automatic purging of unused files in /scratch after 90 days commenced in November 2025.
+> If you relocate your envs directory to /scratch it will be subject to automatic deletion.
+Files within an otherwise active conda environment may be silently deleted.
+> See the section below about some options about what to do.

 ## Conda channels

 Conda channels are repositories that host precompiled packages.